In addition to reviewing the FAQs below, this webinar overview may help to inform you about MEGA’s program.

-All bids benefiting MEGA participants are secured through public, competitive bid process following the New York State Law.
+All bids benefiting MEGA public agency customers are secured through public, competitive bid process following state law.
 New York State General Municipal Law Section 103(3) authorizes political subdivisions (including municipal corporations and school districts), to purchase materials or services through any county in the State, subject to rules established pursuant to County Law Section 408-a(2).
-In accord with these laws, counties issuing bids on behalf of MEGA have made their bids for electric and natural gas supply programs, and for renewable energy, open to all municipal entities in the State.
+In accord with these laws, counties issuing bids on behalf of MEGA have made their bids for electric and natural gas supply programs, renewable energy and other services, open to all municipal entities in the State.
 In addition, Section 119-o of General Municipal Law allows municipalities and school districts to join together to perform any of their respective functions or duties, which includes purchasing gas and electricity.
-The effectiveness of this cooperative purchasing approach, pursuant to existing State Law, is indicated by the fact that MEGA presently serves more than 265 municipal entities, including 34 county governments.
+The effectiveness of this cooperative purchasing approach, pursuant to existing State Law, is indicated by the fact that MEGA presently serves more than 280 municipal entities, including 34 county governments.
 For the renewable energy programs, Article 9 of the Energy Law was referenced for the competitive procurement process, with the “piggybacking” provisions of GML allowing all municipalities and school districts to take part.

 Does MEGA work with more than one supplier?

 As the table above shows, MEGA has awarded its programs to several suppliers, based on which company submitted the low qualified bid for a given commodity in a given utility territory.
 MEGA and its suppliers work closely to make the programs successful and responsive to customer requirements, but MEGA has no obligation to a supplier beyond the term of its Program Agreement.